aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to DOTM via .NET" h2=".NET API to Export XPS to DOTM on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert XPS file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to DOTM.
+Aspose.Total for .NET is a comprehensive API that provides powerful document manipulation and conversion features for .NET applications.
+It includes a range of APIs that can be used to create, edit, and convert documents of various formats.
+The PDF Processing API, Aspose.PDF for .NET, allows users to convert XPS files to DOC format.
+This is a useful feature for those who need to convert XPS files to DOC for further editing.

+Once the XPS file is converted to DOC, the Document Processing API, Aspose.Words for .NET, can be used to render the DOC file to DOTM.
+This is a great feature for those who need to convert DOC files to DOTM for further editing.
+Aspose.Words for .NET also provides a range of other features such as document comparison, document merging, document splitting, and more.

+Aspose.Total for .NET also includes a range of other APIs such as Aspose.Cells for .NET, Aspose.Email for .NET, Aspose.BarCode for .NET, and more.
+These APIs provide a range of features such as spreadsheet manipulation, email manipulation, barcode generation, and more.
+All of these APIs are designed to make it easier for developers to create powerful applications that can manipulate and convert documents of various formats.

+Overall, Aspose.Total for .NET is a powerful API that provides a range of features for .NET applications.
+It includes a range of APIs that can be used to create, edit, and convert documents of various formats.
+It also includes a range of other APIs that provide features such as spreadsheet manipulation, email manipulation, barcode generation, and more.
+All of these APIs are designed to make it easier for developers to create powerful applications that can manipulate and convert documents of various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}